-Paulie Stewart - Activist, Punk Rocker
+Paulie Stewart OAM - Activist, Punk Rocker

 Lead Singer of “Painters and Dockers”